nyu-dl/dl4chem-mgm/README.md

   --dist_file guacamol_v1_all.smiles`

-## Displaying MGM Generation Results
+## MGM Generation Results
 SMILES strings and distributional results at each recorded generation step can be found in <output_dir> from the MGM generation script used above.

 To print generation results at each step in a dataframe:
 `python get_best_distributional_results.py <output_dir>`

+We also provide a list of SMILES strings of 20,000 generated molecules each for QM9 with a 10% masking rate and ChEMBL with a 1% masking rate [here](https://drive.google.com/drive/folders/1SiOLr3RVr7wcgXUuGoPRn1I-iTwcn2k6?usp=sharing).
+Training initialisation was used in both cases.

 ## Citation
 If you've found the resources in this repository useful, please consider citing: